zhenya1007/ocamlspot/README.rst

 Normally this requires little modifications to the build script (Makefile/OMakefile/...) of each library.
 Basically, you need:

-* Add -bin-annot to the compiler switch (for example OCAMLCFLAGS += -bin-annot)
+* Add -bin-annot to the compiler switch.
+For example OCAMLCFLAGS += -bin-annot
 * Copy cmt and cmti files at installation.
 For example::

      install::
         cp \*.mli \*.cmi \*.cma \*.cmt \*.cmti \*.cmxa $(INSTALLDIR)

+This means that you need to recompile all the OCaml libraries you use with -bin-annot.

-If you want to browse values of OCaml's standard library (stdlib and otherlibs), you must also recompile those modules with -bin-annot option to create cmt/cmti files.
+If you want to browse OCaml's standard library (stdlib and otherlibs), you must also recompile those modules with -bin-annot option to create cmt/cmti files.

 Some automation
 --------------------------

-To facilitate this you may want to use SpotInstall( https://bitbucket.org/camlspotter/spotinstall ).
+To facilitate these you may want to use SpotInstall( https://bitbucket.org/camlspotter/spotinstall ).
 SpotInstall provides:

-* No need to fix build scripts, since the compiler can produce annot/cmt/cmti files by default, if OCAML_ANNOT env var is non empty
+* A small OCaml compiler patch to automatically enable -bin-annot by the existence of OCAML_ANNOT environment variable; no need to fix build scripts.
-* Automatic cmt/cmti post installation
+* An automatic cmt/cmti post installation command, spotinstall.